 5. Brain Breaks

-A flexible SEL routine you will use over and over again are responsive brain breaks.
-These are short, simple activities that help students settle and get ready to learn.
 These could be activities that help students calm down after recess, like yoga poses or deep breaths.
 Or maybe they are activities that wake students up after a long time sitting, like "head, shoulders, knees, and toes".

 Start by creating three categories of activities: calming, focusing, and energizing.
 Check out this post on brain breaks for activity ideas.